As Zimbabwe’s homes go solar, its businesses lag behind

 At Mimosa Platinum, a company in the country’s Midlands province, 360 solar water heaters installed in staff houses three years ago generate 1.5 MW of power.

-That's been helpful - but very small in terms of the ompany’s overall power bills, given the huge amount of power required by the mine itself, officials said.
+That's been helpful - but very small in terms of the company's overall power bills, given the huge amount of power required by the mine itself, officials said.

 “The financial impact in the context of Mimosa’s overall costs has not been ... significant,” said Winston Chitando, Mimosa Platinum’s executive chairman.
 But the company is now awaiting the results of a feasibility study into using solar power for the mine itself, he said.